karel1980/jeopardy/README.md

 This software will allow you to become the host of a jeopardy game.

-As a host, you'll need 2 screens:
- - One for the players (you'll probably want a large screen or a projector)
- - One for you, the host

 ## Preparation

 Prepare your questions and team names in the file named `jeopardy.json`.